mazer225/mazer225/README.md

-- 👋 Hi, I’m @mazer225
+- 👋 Hi, I’m Goutham
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Full Stack Web Development
-- 🌱 I’m currently learning Back-End Frameworks
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Dev Projects
-- 📫 How to reach me ...
+- 📫 How to reach me @mazer225

 <!---
 mazer225/mazer225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.